Cracks (2009 film): Plot

-Set in the 1930s in a strict elite British boarding school called St Mathilda's, the story centres on a clique of girls who idolise their enigmatic diving instructor, Miss G, who had been a student at the same school where she now works.
-Di Radfield has a crush on Miss G, and is the firm favourite and ringleader of the girls who share her dormitory.
-When a beautiful and world wise aristocratic Spanish girl named Fiamma Corona arrives at the school Miss G's focus is shifted away from the other girls.
-It becomes a triangle: Miss G becomes obsessed with exotic Fiamma.
-Fiamma is disturbed by Miss G's somewhat overt advances and also openly disgusted by her hypocrisies and deceptions about her past; Di is terribly jealous and makes Fiamma's life hell.
+During the 1930s in St. Mathilda's, a strict elite British boarding school, a clique of girls idolise their enigmatic diving instructor, Miss G., who is a former student.
+Di Radfield has a crush on Miss G., and is the firm favourite and ringleader of her dormitory mates.
+When a beautiful, worldly aristocratic Spanish girl named Fiamma Corona arrives at the school, Miss G.'s focus shifts from the other girls to her.
+It becomes a triangle: Miss G. becomes obsessed with exotic Fiamma.
+Fiamma is disturbed by Miss G.'s somewhat overt advances and also openly disgusted by her hypocrisies and deceptions about her past.
+Di is jealous and makes Fiamma's life hell.

-Miss G (who claims to be a world traveller) goes to a nearby parochial town to buy some provisions.
-She draws the unwanted attention of several locals due to her behavior and clothing.
-After some local men try to approach her she becomes visibly upset and in a near-panic when she returns to the school.
-It becomes clear Miss G seems to suffer from severe agoraphobia whenever she leaves the school.
-Her tales of exotic adventures are merely things she has read about and has in fact rarely left the school since she was a child.
+Miss G., claiming to be a world traveller, travels to a nearby parochial town for provisions.
+Several locals notice her inappropriate behavior and clothing.
+After several local men approach her, she becomes visibly upset and is in a near-panic when she returns to the school.
+It is revealed that Miss G. suffers from severe agoraphobia whenever she leaves the school grounds.
+Her tales of exotic adventures are repeated accounts she has read, and she has rarely left the school since childhood.

-The bullying of Fiamma culminates in Di and her group frog marching her out of the school and telling her to go home.
-After unsuccessfully trying to phone for help and unable to return to Spain, Fiamma is later picked up by the police and returned to the school.
+Fiamma being bullied culminates with Di and her group frog-marching her out of the school and telling her to return home.
+Unable to phone for help or return to Spain, Fiamma is later picked up by the police and taken back to the school.

 Di and Fiamma begin to develop a friendship.
-Fiamma passes out after drinking alcohol at a dorm party, and Miss G takes advantage of the situation to bring her to her own room where she molests her while she is unconscious while telling her fantasies she has of the two of them traveling the world together as lovers.
+When Fiamma passes out after drinking alcohol at a dorm party, Miss G. brings Fiamma to her room and molests her while she is unconscious, telling her fantasies of them travelling the world together as lovers.
 Di witnesses this and flees.

-The next morning, Fiamma is visibly upset, and Miss G is equally distressed as she runs around after her.
-Fiamma is furious with Miss G for what she did to her and implies she will tell others of what she did before storming off into the forest.
-Di is broody, and eventually lies to the rest of her gang that Fiamma seduced Miss G. Miss G realizes her career may be over and is terrified of being kicked out of the school.
+The next morning, Fiamma is visibly upset, and Miss G. is equally distressed as she runs after her.
+Fiamma is furious for what Miss G. did and implies that she will tell others, before storming off into the forest.
+Di is broody, and eventually lies to her gang that Fiamma seduced Miss G. Miss G. realizes her career may be over and is terrified of being kicked out of the school.
 She manipulates Di's affection for her into anger.
-She says that Fiamma will make up lies about her molesting her (even though it was true) and plans to get her kicked out of school.
+She says that Fiamma will lie about her molesting her (despite it being true) and plans to get her fired.